 .
 It was founded in 1729 by Nicolas Ruinart in the city of Reims, the year after a Royal Decree in 1728 whereby Louis XV gave his consent for sparkling wines to be shipped in baskets containing 50 to 100 bottles.
 This opened the gates of Europe to champagne and thus makes Ruinart

 the oldest Champagne House.

 Nicolas' uncle was Dom Thierry Ruinart, close friend to Dom Pérignon himself and an inspiration behind the creation of this house after the Dom’s death.
 Its Gallo-Roman chalk cellars are now a UNESCO-classified historical monument and every two years the finest sommeliers in Europe gather there to compete for the Trophée Ruinart.

-Since the war the house has become synonymous with class and its production of only 1.7 million bottles per annum is small.
+Since the second world war the house has become synonymous with class and its production of only 1.7 million bottles per annum is small compared to other grande marques.
 It is now part of the LVMH group that also owns Moët & Chandon

-> The house style emphasises the dominance of Chardonnay
+The house style emphasises the pre-eminence of Chardonnay

-> over Pinot Noir
+over Pinot Noir